josephdviviano/epitome/README.md

 -----
 epitome does not have any direct dependencies, but the scripts it generates rely heavily on well-developed MRI pacakges.
 The more esoteric packages come bundled with this code, and some custom analysis packages are bundled with epitome under bin/

-Steps to install:
+Quickstart:

-+ `git clone -b kimel` this repository to a directory of your choosing.
++ `git clone` this repository to a directory of your choosing.
 + Add epitome/bin to your PATH.
 + Add epitome to your PYTHONPATH.
 + Create an MRI data directory somewhere.
-+ Add MRI data path & sun grid engine queue to epitome/config.py
++ Add sun grid engine queue to epitome/config.py
-    + dir_data: should point to your MRI experiment folder.
     + queue: should be the name of your desired queue (e.g., `main.q`).
++ Set `EPITOME_DATA` to point to your MRI data folder.
 + Add some MRI data to your data directory.
-+ Ensure `SUBJECTS_DIR` points to the desired freesurfer subjects folder.
++ Set `SUBJECTS_DIR` to point to the desired freesurfer subjects folder.
 + Check your work using `epitome check <experiment>`.
 + Generate some pre-processing scripts using `epitome run`.